-4. Stone County Should Improve Its Server Room Environment Management.
+2. Stone County Should Improve Its Server Room Environment Management.

-As reported in prior year's audit report, although Stone County's computer room is located in a locked room that has backup power, the room is not environmentally protected (e.g., fire and smoke protection, backup air conditioner, etc.).
+As reported in the prior two audit reports, Stone County's computer room is located in a locked room that has backup power, the room is not environmentally protected (e.g., fire and smoke protection, backup air conditioner, etc.).
 In addition, no log is kept of entrance into the room and periodic access reviews are not performed to determine that only authorized personnel have access to this room.